-Answer: Could this code be fixed by inserting a memory barrier between CPU 1's "while" and assignment to "c"?
-Why or why not? □
+Could this code be fixed by inserting a memory barrier between CPU 1's "while" and assignment to "c"?
+Why or why not? \square

 No. Such a memory barrier would only force ordering local to CPU 1.
 It would have no effect on the relative ordering of CPU 0's and CPU 1's accesses, so the assertion could still fail.
 However, all mainstream computer systems provide one mechanism or another to provide "transitivity", which provides intuitive causal ordering: if B saw the effects of A's accesses, and C saw the effects of B's accesses, then C must also see the effects of A's accesses.
+In short, hardware designers have taken at least a little pity on software developers.

-Answer: Suppose that lines 3-5 for CPUs 1 and 2 are in an interrupt handler, and that the CPU 2's line 9 is run at process level.
+Suppose that lines 3-5 for CPUs 1 and 2 in Table 4 are in an interrupt handler, and that the CPU 2's line 9 is run at process level.
 What changes, if any, are required to enable the code to work correctly, in other words, to prevent the assertion from firing?

-The assertion will need to coded so as to ensure that the load of "e" precedes that of "a".
+The assertion will need to written to ensure that the load of "e" precedes that of "a".
 In the Linux kernel, the barrier() primitive may be used to accomplish this in much the same way that the memory barrier was used in the assertions in the previous examples.